How to Protect Yourself: Automobile Repossession

 A deficiency judgment is the difference between what you owe on your loan and what your creditor receives when reselling your vehicle.
-A creditor who has followed the proper procedures for repossession and sale is generally allowed to sue you for a deficiency judgment to collect the loan balance.
+A creditor who has followed the proper procedures for repossession and sale is generally allowed to sue you for a deficiency judgment to collect the loan balance provided the unpaid balance at the time of the loan was $2,000 or more.
 If you are sued, you will be notified of a court date.
 You should attend the hearing because it may be your only opportunity to raise any legal defenses you may have.
 An attorney will be able to advise you as to whether you have grounds to contest a deficiency judgment.
-If your creditor has committed a "breach of the peace," the creditor may lose the right to collect a deficiency judgment.
+If your creditor has committed a “breach of the peace,” the creditor may lose the right to collect a deficiency judgment.

 If you need help managing your debts, you may decide to use the services of a credit counseling organization.
-Many credit counseling organizations are non-profit and will work with you and your creditors to arrange a manageable way for you to get control of your debt.
-They can serve as an intermediary between you and your creditors to negotiate lower interest rates and less burdensome fees, and can set up a payment plan that will enable you to pay off your debt within a fixed period of time.
+Many credit counseling organizations are nonprofits and will work with you and your creditors to arrange a manageable way for you to get control of your debt.
+They can serve as an intermediary between you and your creditors to negotiate lower interest rates and less burdensome fees and can set up a payment plan that will enable you to pay off your debt within a fixed period of time.
 Counselors can also help you set up a budget and plan for future expenses.
-An organization’s use of the word "non-profit" does not always mean its services are free, affordable, or even legitimate.
-Some credit counseling organizations charge substantial fees or encourage consumers to make "voluntary" contributions.
-As with all financial matters, consumers should be careful to deal only with reputable organizations.
+An organization’s use of the word “nonprofit” does not always mean its services are free, affordable or even legitimate.
+Some credit counseling organizations charge substantial fees or encourage consumers to make “voluntary” contributions.
+As with all financial matters, you should be careful to deal only with reputable organizations.